redhat-cop/quay_configuration/tests/README.md

 If you want to run one of these playbooks manually against your Quay installation, then prepare your environment as follows:

 * Make a copy of the `sample_manual_test.yml` playbook model and then update your copy.
-  Change the role to run and provide the connection parameters to your Quay installation.
+  Change the role to run, and provide the connection parameters to your Quay installation.
 * Install the Quay Container Registry collection in your environment by using the `ansible-galaxy collection install` command.
 * Run your copy of the playbook with the `ansible-playbook` command.